Associated conditions of cerebral palsy can vary extensively.

 - Feeding difficulties.
 Oral motor impairments can make it difficult for individuals with CP to chew and swallow their food.
 This can result in malnutrition and dehydration if not properly managed.

 - Digestive problems.
-Some common digestive issues experienced by children with cerebral palsy include gastrointestinal reflux disease (GERD), constipation, and urinary incontinence.
+Common digestive issues experienced by children with cerebral palsy include gastrointestinal reflux disease (GERD), constipation, and urinary incontinence.

 - Poor quality sleep.
-Sleeping problems can be caused by cerebral palsy-related conditions like pain, impaired movement, respiratory complications, and digestion issues.
+Sleeping problems can result from associated conditions like pain, impaired movement, respiratory complications, and digestion issues.

 Associative Conditions of Cerebral Palsy

-Associative conditions of cerebral palsy are conditions that are not related to CP but commonly co-occur.
+Associative conditions of cerebral palsy are complications that are not directly related to CP but commonly co-occur.